niblicat/Hearing-Degredation-Manager/README.md

 ```

 #### Environment Variables
+Your environment variables should ultimately be saved in `.env.local`.

-The environment variables needed to locally run the project can be found in the [example environment file](.envexample) (`.envexample`).
+The environment variables needed to locally run the project can be found in the [example environment file](.env.example) (`.env.example`).
 Use the following command to pull the POSTGRES environment variables into `.env.local`.
 ```
 vercel env pull
 ```